 Richgrove is a very small town located in the state of California.
 With a population of 2,358 people and just one neighborhood, Richgrove is the 642nd largest community in California.

-Richgrove is a blue-collar town, with 76.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Richgrove is generally considered to be a blue-collar town.
+76.95% of the Richgrove workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Richgrove is a town of farmers, fishers, or foresters, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Richgrove who work in farm management occupations (42.99%), teaching (6.70%), and maintenance occupations (4.67%).

 The per capita income in Richgrove in 2022 was $12,451, which is low income relative to California and the nation.
 This equates to an annual income of $49,804 for a family of four.
 Richgrove also has one of the higher rates of people living in poverty in the nation, with 39.59% of its population below the federal poverty line.